HBrightShow/nethings-api/README.md

 # internal-api
-API used by the BarnBridge App.
+API used by the Nethings App.

 ## Configuration
 For all the available config options please see the [configuration file](./config-generated.yml).
 A sample configuration